-Linguistic models traditionally describe natural language in terms of syntax, semantics and pragmatics.
-There also exist models to describe tables in similar ways (cf. [10,11]) where tables are analyzed along the following dimensions: (i) Graphical - the image level description of the pixels, lines and text or other content areas, (ii) Physical - the description of inter-cell relative location, (iii) Structural - the organization of cells as an indicator of their navigational relationship, (iv) Functional - the purpose of areas of the tables in terms of data access, and (v) Semantic - the meaning of text in the table and the relationship between the interpretation of cell content, the meaning of structure in the table and the meaning of its reading.
+Linguistic models traditionally describe natural language in terms of syntax and semantics.
+There also exist models to describe tables in similar ways (cf. [11, 10]) where tables are analyzed along the following dimensions: (i) Graphical - the image level description of the pixels, lines and text or other content areas, (ii) Physical - the description of inter-cell relative location, (iii) Structural - the organization of cells as an indicator of their navigational relationship, (iv) Functional - the purpose of areas of the tables in terms of data access, and (v) Semantic - the meaning of text in the table and the relationship between the interpretation of cell content, the meaning of structure in the table and the meaning of its reading.

 Our approach builds on the model described above.
 However, we will not consider the graphical dimension as no image processing will be necessary.
 Regarding the physical dimension, we process the tables encoded in HTML format in order to get a physical model of the table.
 In principle it can be seen as a graph describing the cells being connected together.
 In order to capture the structural dimension of the table, further processing is necessary (i) to determine the orientation of the table, i.e. top to down or left to right, and, (ii) to discover groups of cells building logical units.
-When talking about the function of a table, Hurst [11] distinguishes between two functional cell types access and data.
+When talking about the function of a table, Hurst ([11]) distinguishes between two functional cell types access and data.
 Cells of type data are the ones we are interested when reading a table and which contain the actual information, while cells of type access determine the path to follow in the table in order to find the data cell of interest.
 Further, he distinguishes local (looking for one specific data cell) from global (comparing the value of different data cells) search in a table.
 In our approach we describe the functional dimension of a table in order to support local search.
 Such a functional description requires (i) finding all the data cells in a table as well as (ii) all the access cells to reach a given data cell of interest.
 In terms of database terminology, we need to find the keys for a certain field in the table.
 In our approach we distinguish between two functional types of cells: A(ttribute)-cells and I(nstance)-cells.
 A-cells describe the conceptual nature of the instances in a column or row.
 I-cells represent instances of the concepts represented by a certain A-cell.
 I-cells can have the two functional roles described by Hurst, i.e. they can play the role of data or access cells.
+Regarding the semantic description we follow a completely different paradigm as Hurst.
+Instead of adopting the relational model ([5]), we describe the semantics of a table in terms of F-Logic frames ([12]).
+F-Logic combines the intuitiveness of modeling with frames with the expressive power of logic.
+Furthermore, existing F-Logic inference engines such as Ontobroker ([7]) allow later on e.g. for processing and query answering.
+Therefore it was our primary choice as representation language.

-Tour Code DP9LAX01AB
+To our Code DP9LAX01AB

 Valid 01.05 30.09.04

-Class/Extension Economic Extended
+Cl as s/Extension Economic Extended

 Single Room 35,450 2,510

 Adult Р Double Room 32,500 1,430

-R Extra Bed $30,\!550$ 720
+R Extra Bed 30,550 720

 Ι Occupation 25,800 1,430

 Child С No occupation 23,850 720

 Е Extra Bed 22,900 360

-Table 1 Example of a possible table, found in [1].
+Table 1.
+Example of a possible table, found in [4]